lbryio/spee.ch/FAQ/what-is-speech.md

 If you want to refer to a piece of content repeatedly, or to build a collection of related content, you could create a channel.
 Channels work both for private collections and for public repositories.
 There’s more info about how to do this [on the channel page](https://spee.ch/login).

-Published files will be wiewable and emebdable with any web browser and accesible in the LBRY app.
+Published files will be wiewable and embeddable with any web browser and accesible in the LBRY app.
 You can also use spee.ch to view free and non-NSFW content published on LBRY network from LBRY app.
 You just need to replace "lbry://" with "http://spee.ch/" in the URL.

 ## How Long Does Content Stay on Speech?